TAMPA SEX CRIMES ATTORNEY

 If you are convicted as a sex offender in Florida, when you’re released, you will be required to register his address with the state sex offender registry.
 The Florida Department of Law Enforcement (FDLE) will make that information available to the general public on their website, and will include a photo of you so you can be easily identified.
 Everyone will know of your conviction, and if a sexual offense occurs anywhere nearby, you will be among the first to be questioned.
 Your conviction will usually follow you for the remainder of your life, making it hard to get any job, and impossible to get a job involving children.
 No one will want to rent to you, and if you do find housing, your neighbors may object to having you live near them.
 They might even put posters around the neighborhood with your name, address, and photo to warn others of your presence in the area.

 And that’s if you’re lucky enough to be released at the end of your prison sentence.
 You could be held in civil commitment and not be able to regain your freedom, despite having served your time.
 It’s the punishment that keeps on punishing.

-SEX CRIMES IN FLORIDA LAW
+SEX CRIMES DEFINED BY FLORIDA LAW

 The three main categories of sex crimes in Florida are:

 - Lewd or lascivious acts, which are sex offenses in which the victim is younger than 16.

 - Sexual battery (rape), which is any non-consensual sexual activity that is forced or coerced, or in which the victim was incapacitated.